MartinKostadinov/to-do/README.md

 * Edit - separate box is created to edit the task;
 * Remove - removing the task for the selected category

-**2. Current version.**
+**2. Current version updates.**

- The functionality is the same, but now  everything is saved in array-  categories, which contains object with the information for every category, when it is created and changed.
-This is the next step for the full release.
+ The functionality is the same, but preparations for non-static version alreay started.
+Now for every category is created new object Category, which is saved in array-  categories.

+ 22.1.2017 - Default buttons were changed with icons, added  navigation and about section, small changes on the  tasks design.

-**3. Stuff to change.**
+**3. Stuff to add.**

- To change buttons with icons, to add more options like making task important, to add drag and drop functionality, to find host when everything can be saved to user profile;
+ Add more options like making task important, change font-size type...
+ To add drag and drop functionality, to find host when everything can be saved to user profile;